ethersphere/SWIPs/SWIPs/swip-20.md

 ### Swarm API changes
 - *API Stake endpoint:*
-   For the staking node, the parametars that are set are same as in swip-19, which is sending value and nonce
+   For the staking node, the parameters that are set are the same as in swip-19, which are value and nonce
-- *API stake accessor:*
+- *API Stake accessor:*
-  When the sync
+  Changes are already done in swip-19, where we access stake values keyed with node address
-- *API support for withdraw:*
+- *API support for withdrawal:*
   API endpoint for excess stake withdrawal should be added to the client.

 The client code should be amended to be compatible with new ABI for the staking contract.